attzonko/mmpy_bot/docs/decorators.rst

 Allowed users::

-    from mattermost_bot.utils import allowed_users
+    from mmpy_bot.utils import allowed_users
-    from mattermost_bot.bot import respond_to
+    from mmpy_bot.bot import respond_to

     @respond_to('^is-allowed$')